openhive-network/devportal/_tutorials-javascript/submit_comment_reply.md

 http://127.0.0.1:8080/qbvxoy72qfc/@demo/dsf0yxlox2d
 ```

-In this case. `dsf0yxlox2d` will be our parent permlink and `@demo` will be the the parent author.
+In this case. `dsf0yxlox2d` will be our parent permlink and `@demo` will be the parent author.

 #### 3. Add content<a name="add-content"></a>